Creating Customized Silk Scarves

 (There are gaps between the silk fibers which are what makes silk screen

 printing possible.)
+For a

 small design in the center of a scarf you can stretch the silk on an embroidery